datacontroller/docs.datacontroller.io/docs/dcu-tableviewer.md

-# Data Controller for SAS: User Guide
+# Data Controller for SAS: Viewer

-## Viewer

 The viewer screen provides a raw view of the underlying table.
 Choose a library, then a table, and click view to see the first 5000 rows.
 A filter option is provided should you wish to view a different section of rows.

+## Options

+This button shows a range of options.
+If the table is editable, you will also see a EDIT option.

+### Download
-The Download button gives three options for obtaining the current view of data:
+The Download button gives several options for obtaining the current view of data:

 1) CSV.
 This provides a comma delimited file.

 2) Excel.
 This provides a tab delimited file.

-3) SAS.
+3) SAS Datalines.
 This provides a SAS program with data as datalines, so that the data can be rebuilt as a SAS table.

+4) SAS DDL.
+A download of a DDL file using SAS flavoured syntax.

+5) TSQL DDL.
+A DDL download using SQL Server flavoured syntax.

 Note - if the table is registered in Data Controller as being TXTEMPORAL (SCD2) then the download option will prefilter for the _current_ records and removes the valid from / valid to variables.
 This makes the CSV suitable for DC file upload, if desired.

+### Web Query URL

+This option gives you a URL that can be used to import data directly into third party tools such as Power BI or Microsoft Excel (as a "web query").
+You can set up a filter, eg for a particular month, and refresh the query on demand using client tooling such as VBA.